robole/vscode-javascript-extensions/README.md

 If you are interested in adding an example, feel free to make a Pull Request.
 I prefer simpler examples with clean code.
 If there is a simple example for a particular part of the API, a more advanced example is good also.

 I refactored some of some examples from [https://github.com/microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples).
 You could do the same if you wish.

+## Show gratitude

+If this helped you, please star the repos and recommend it to others. 🌟

+You can [buy me a coffee](https://ko-fi.com/roboleary) if you would like to support me in my quest to make more open-source software and tutorials like this.